-The second issue the Committee discussed at the 12th meeting relates more specifically to Article 5, paragraph 3(b) regarding concerns with the "same or connected project requirement".
+The second issue the Committee discussed at the 12th and 13th meetings relates more specifically to Article 5, paragraph 3(b) regarding concerns with the "same or connected project" requirement.
 It was drawn to the attention of the Committee that it can be difficult to apply (both administratively and interpretatively).
-There are concerns that the inclusion of those words in paragraph 3(b) has been abused and is difficult for developing countries counter this abuse.
+There are concerns that the inclusion of those words in paragraph 3(b) has been abused and that it is difficult for developing countries to counter this abuse.

-It was noted that one option is to eliminate the words "same or connected project" from paragraph 3(b) of Article 5 and redraft paragraph 12 of the Commentary (Option 1).
+In view of these difficulties the Committee decided to eliminate the words "same or connected project" from paragraph 3(b) of Article 5 and redraft paragraphs 9 and 12 of the Commentary.
+In addition, the Committee decided to include the current wording of paragraph 3(b) as an alternative provision if needed.